 In 2006, he was appointed Coordinator of the Scientific Committee of the CEA’s Nuclear Energy Division and in charge of basic nuclear training for the division’s personnel.

 Dr. Henri Safa has published 92 scientific papers, filed one patent and published five books on energy.
 He is a CEA international expert in nuclear engineering and nuclear instrumentation and is a member of the IAEA Working Group on Nuclear Cogeneration.
 He has taken part in the French national energy coordination initiative ANCRE and contributed to energy scenarios for the future.

 Between 2011 and 2019, Ms. Daifuku, Senior Advisor in the EDF Group, contributed to the strategy for the development of new business and services for newcomer countries.
 Since 2016, she has developed training offers mainly for ASEAN countries that in the process of developing their capacity building.
 She also advised on nuclear communications and stakeholder involvement activities.
 Ms. Daifuku was also coordinating EDF’s participation in IGOs (IAEA, OECD/NEA) and international organizations.
-Ms. Daifuku is a member of the IAEA Technical Working Group on Nuclear Power Infrastructure.
+Ms. Daifuku was a member of the IAEA Technical Working Group on Nuclear Power Infrastructure from 2014 to 2019.